FakeItEasy/FakeItEasy/docs/platform-support.md

 and issue a new major release when dropping a supported target framework.

 [^1]:
-    There are no explicit plans to remove support for .NET Standard target frameworks, but we may do so if Microsoft explicitly ends support for them, or if supporting them within FakeItEasy becomes too onerous.

-[^2]:
     There are no explicit plans to remove support for .NET Framework, but we may increase the supported version or remove support if Microsoft ends support for .NET Framework, or if supporting it within FakeItEasy becomes too onerous.